Mircea-MMXXI/azapy/predocs/MV_th_doc_base.md

 * $w$ is the vector of portfolio weights,
 * $C$ is the covariance matrix between portfolio components.

-> Note: In our case $C$ is estimated from historical rate of returns observations.
+> Note: In our case $C$ is estimated from historical observations of portfolio components rate of returns.

 There are 2 support classes:

-* **MVAnalyzer** : computes the portfolio weights and performs in-sample analysis.
+* **MVAnalyzer** : computes the portfolio weights and performs in-sample analysis,
 * **Port_MV** : performs portfolio back testing, out-of-sample analyzes.